 In any case, Cortinas makes it clear that the objective of this report, carried out by a panel of 45 experts from transmission system operators—including the Spanish operator Red Eléctrica de España (REE)—and regulatory authorities from across Europe, and based on extensive data collection from generating units, is not to point fingers, a "technical and objective" explanation of what happened.

-"Entso-E's role is not to attribute liability to any party.
-That is not our mandate.
+"Entso-E's role is not to attribute liability to any of the parties.
+This is not our mandate.
 We are not a police agency.
 We are not a judicial body.
 We know that liability issues are very serious, especially in Spain.
-That is not the objective of this report.
-That is something the Spanish authorities will assign when it arrives."
+This is not the objective of this report.
+It is something that the Spanish authorities will assign when it arrives."